kaikokeke/kaikokeke/packages/shared/angular/src/lib/injector/README.md

 # Injector Module

-Creates an `injector()` function that is able to inject any token available in the application.
+Creates an `inject()` function that is able to inject any token available in the application.

 It's very useful to avoid populating the constructor in inherited classes with singletons and to use services in functions or environments outside of Angular entities.